dentadelta/123/README.md

-# How to make friends on Github
+# Expect my code to break for bugs reasons or library dependencies.
+But it does works on my PC (or works on perfect fake data)